 In this age of automation technology, the idea of robots replacing humans for heavy work is normal.
-However the implementation is never that simple for students.
-After one year of research, Dinh Huu Quang, Nguyen Manh Tien, Vo Hoang Anh, Luu Quang Thanh and Hang Thai Hoa, all from the DTU Faculty of Electrical Engineering, ventured into their successful first startup project by inventing a robot that automatically looks for weld defects in ship hulls, improving product quality and increasing worker safety at the docks.
+However, the implementation is never that simple for students.
+After one year of research, Dinh Huu Quang, Nguyen Manh Tien, Vo Hoang Anh, Luu Quang Thanh and Hang Thai Hoa, all from the Faculty of Electrical Engineering, Duy Tan University (DTU) ventured into their successful first start-up project by inventing a robot that automatically looks for weld defects in ship hulls, improving product quality and increasing worker safety at the docks.

-A robot that automatically looks for weld defects in ship hulls
+Team members and a Robot that automatically looks for weld defects in ship hulls

-When operating, the robot automatically follows the welds with an ultrasonic probe that detects, records, and marksany welding defects and notifies the operator of their location.
-The robot legs are magnetic, so that it can move around on metal surfaces stably and operate in any position, horizontally, on inclines or on vertical surfaces.
+When operating, the robot automatically follows the welds with an ultrasonic probe that detects, records and marks any welding defects and notifies the operator of their location.
+The robot legs are magnetic so it can move around on metal surfaces stably and operate in any position, horizontally, on inclines or on vertical surfaces.